 Forest Folk supports transition to a more formal learning environment.
 We provide an opportunity to learn in the outdoor classroom, develop risk management skills, and discover intrinsic motivation for scientific inquiry.

-Sarah Lewis is an applied scientist, certified Forest School Leader Level 3 and Therapeutic Forest Approved Practitioner.
+Sarah Lewis is an applied scientist, qualified Early Years Classroom Teacher, certified Forest School Leader Level 3 and Therapeutic Forest Approved Practitioner.
 She has an MA (cantab) in Geography from the University of Cambridge.
-Sarah is also a Trainer in Southeast Asia for Forest School Leader Level 3 with the Forest School Learning Initiative (FSLI) in the UK.
+Sarah is also a Trainer and CPD Provider in Southeast Asia for Forest School Leader Level 3 with the Forest School Learning Initiative (FSLI) in the UK.

 Other relevant certificates available upon request: